abhik813/kavach-4k/README.md

 # Kavach-4K

-Introducing Kavach-4k, a revolutionary mobile application dedicated to enhancing the safety of women during solo travel, especially in isolated or unfamiliar surroundings.
-The core feature of Kavach-4k is the "Shake for Help" functionality, enabling users to discreetly trigger an emergency alert that sends both a distress message and their precise location to pre-saved contacts within the app.
-With a user-friendly interface, women can easily manage their emergency contacts by seamlessly saving them within the application.
-Kavach-4k integrates Google Maps, allowing users to effortlessly locate nearby hospitals, police stations, bus stands, and pharmacies based on their real-time position.
-To expedite the process of seeking assistance, the app includes a Quick Police Call Button, sparing users the need to recall emergency numbers.
-Furthermore, the "Send Alert" button empowers users to manually share distress signals and their location with selected contacts.
-Emphasizing community engagement, Kavach-4k enables users to share insightful reviews of their travel experiences and provides tips on staying vigilant in unfamiliar places.
-The registration process is streamlined, requiring only the user's name and phone number, ensuring accessibility for all.
-Kavach-4k is not just an app; it's a comprehensive safety companion, designed to empower women on their solo journeys, fostering a connected and vigilant community dedicated to women's security.
+Introducing Kavach-4k, an innovative mobile application designed to enhance the safety of women during solo travel, especially in isolated or unfamiliar surroundings.
+The app's standout feature is the "Scream Alert" functionality, automatically triggering an emergency alert when a girl screams, ensuring prompt assistance even in challenging situations.
+This discreet feature sends both a distress message and the user's precise location to pre-saved contacts, fostering a swift response network for real-time safety.
+With a user-friendly interface, seamless emergency contact management, and integration with Google Maps, Kavach-4k empowers users to locate nearby facilities quickly.
+The app's commitment to community engagement is evident through features allowing users to share experiences, providing valuable tips for staying vigilant.
+The streamlined registration process ensures accessibility, making Kavach-4k more than just an app; it's a holistic safety companion fostering a connected and vigilant community dedicated to women's security.

 <!-- # Screenshots
 <div><img src="./assets/image/screenshot.jpg"></div> -->